grinsted/wavelet-coherence/docs/_posts/faq.md

 ```

 ![IMAGE](faq_03.png)

-Phase arrows pointing \*	right: in-phase \* left: anti-phase \* down: X leading Y by 90� \* up: Y leading X by 90�
+Phase arrows pointing \*	right: in-phase \* left: anti-phase \* down: X leading Y by 90 degrees \* up: Y leading X by 90 degrees

 Note: interpreting the phase as a lead(\#lag) should always be done with care.
-A lead of 90� can also be interpreted as a lag of 270� or a lag of 90� relative to the anti-phase (opposite sign).
+A lead of 90 degrees can also be interpreted as a lag of 270 degrees or a lag of 90 degrees relative to the anti-phase (opposite sign).

 How do I convert a phase-angle to a time lag?
 ----------------------------------------------------------

 This can not always be done and when it can, it should be done with care.
-A 90� lead might as well be a 90� lag to the anti-phase.
+A 90 degrees lead might as well be a 90 degrees lag to the anti-phase.
 There is therefore a non-uniqueness problem when doing the conversion.
 A phase angle can also only be converted to a time lag for a specific wavelength.
 This equation works best for determining the time lag when the series are near in-phase.

 ```matlab
 wavelength=11;